 Titanium Nitride (TiN)

 Titanium Nitride (TiN) is a compound formed as a result of chemical reaction between nitrogen (N) and titanium (Ti).
-This was the first hard coating developed using Cathodic Arc Physical Vapor Deposition (PVD) Technology, and outgrowth of titanium sorption pump research and some other development work in the 1960s in the ex Soviet Union.
-The technology migrated to, and further developed in the United States and Europe, and TiN became widely accepted by industry as a coating which dramatically improved tool performance and life, with broad range of applicability to ferrous and non-ferrous metal working, cutting aerospace composites, wood, and other materials.
+This was the first hard coating developed using Cathodic Arc Physical Vapor Deposition (PVD) Technology, an outgrowth of titanium sorption pump research and some other development work in the 1960s in the ex-Soviet Union.
+The technology migrated to, and further developed in the United States and Europe, and TiN became widely accepted by industry as a coating which dramatically improved tool performance and life, with a broad range of applicability to ferrous and non-ferrous metal working, cutting aerospace composites, wood, and other materials.

-The metallic gold colored thin TiN layer has a hardness comparable to that of alumina (aluminum oxide, Al2O3) but it is less brittle than alumina, can be deposited as a highly adherent, mechanically stable, chemically inert, smooth, esthetically pleasing surface film.
+The metallic gold colored thin TiN layer has a hardness comparable to that of alumina (aluminum oxide, Al2O3) but it is less brittle than alumina, can be deposited as a highly adherent, mechanically stable, chemically inert, smooth, aesthetically pleasing surface film.
 Although it can not be guaranteed to form a pore-free layer on metallic surfaces, in practical applications it nevertheless provides reasonably good corrosion protection of the coated items.